Tag: Health Conditions

 Questions to Ask

 * CHECK for a response.
-Give Rescue Breaths and CPR, as needed.
-If you suspect a spinal injury, use jaw thrust instead of chin-lift for rescue breaths.
+Give Rescue Breaths or CPR as needed.

-* Remove cold, wet clothes.
-Cover the person with a blanket, etc.
+* Loosen tight clothing.
+Keep the person warm.
+Cover the person with a coat, blanket, etc.

 Healthier at Home book by the American Institute for Preventive Medicine. www.HealthyLife.com.
 All rights reserved.